44th Chess Olympiad: Venue and transport

-Security
+Security and biosecurity

 The Tamil Nadu Police deployed 4,000 police officers to provide security during the Olympiad, on special duty from 25 July to 10 August.
-The Greater Chennai Police deployed an additional 22,000 police officers during prime minister Narendra Modi's visit to the city on 28 July.
+The Greater Chennai Police deployed an additional 22,000 police officers during Modi's visit to the city on 28 July.
 Flying of drones and other unmanned aerial vehicles was banned in the city limits in the period 28–29 July.

-Biosecurity

 Because the event was held during the COVID-19 pandemic in India, the Tamil Nadu Health Department deployed medical teams and 30 ambulances to perform COVID-19 screening at airports, hotels and venues.
 Nearly 1,000 doctors and other health personnel were engaged for the Olympiad.
 Thirteen hospitals in and around Old Mahabalipuram Road and East Coast Road were utilised.
 The Government of Tamil Nadu issued health insurance cards to all players, covering medical expenses up to ₹2 lakh per player.

 COVID-19 PCR testing was performed on a randomly selected two per cent of all arriving flight passengers at the airport, including players, coaches, support staff and visitors.
 All passengers had to present a vaccine passport certifying they had received two doses of a COVID-19 vaccine, or a certificate of a negative PCR test taken within 72 hours before arrival.
-Thermal screening was applied to all players on a daily basis, with symptomatic cases being isolated, tested and treated.
+Thermal screening was applied to all players on a daily basis and symptomatic cases were isolated, tested and treated.
 Due to the 2022 monkeypox outbreak, players from outside India were required to also be tested for monkeypox.

 Food safety officials inspected food served every day in all hotels accommodating players.
 Due to the elevated risk of malaria and dengue fever, continuous fogging and spraying measures were deployed to prevent mosquito breeding.
 Additional hygiene training and inspection was arranged.
 Around 100 staff from other districts were used to monitor food safety measures in all hotels.